Dalai Lama Center for Peace and Education: Notable events

-In October 2006 the Center hosted an invitation-only discussion group with economist John Helliwell and neuro-physiologist Richard Davidson.
+In October 2006, the Center hosted an invitation-only discussion group with economist John Helliwell and neurophysiologist Richard Davidson.
 The discussion centered on happiness.

 Vancouver Peace Summit

-The Center sponsored a summit in Vancouver in September 2009, called "The Vancouver Peace Summit".
+In September 2009, the Center sponsored an event called "The Vancouver Peace Summit".
 In various dialogues, including "World Peace through Personal Peace", "Nobel Laureates in Dialogue", and "Educating the Heart", speakers discussed spirituality, science, psychotherapy, the arts, business, and education.
 In attendance at the Summit were the Dalai Lama, Maria Shriver, Matthieu Ricard, Mary Robinson, Eckhart Tolle, Stephen Covey, Mairead Maguire, Betty Williams, Jody Williams, Murray Gell-Mann, and the Blue Man Group.
 The event was held at the Chan Centre for the Performing Arts and the Orpheum and was attended by 5,000 people.

-Be The Village.
+Be the Village.
 Dialogues with the Dalai Lama.
 Vancouver 2014

-The Dalai Lama returned to Vancouver in October 2014 to take part in a panel discussion with Kimberly Schonert-Reichl, Tamara Vrooman and Janet Austen, with special guest Peter Senge.
-The focus of the discussion was the advancement of Heart-Mind well-being in children and youth.
+The Dalai Lama returned to Vancouver in October 2014 to take part in a panel discussion with Kimberly Schonert-Reichl, Tamara Vrooman, and Janet Austin, with special guest Peter Senge.
+The focus of the discussion was the advancement of heart-mind well-being in children and youth.

-Speaker Series

-Since its creation in 2005, the Dalai Lama Center for Peace and Education (DLC) has hosted a number of events.
-One of the Center’s programs is the Speakers Series, focusing on areas of interest to the Dalai Lama and the Center.
-These include science and its relationship to spirituality, education of the heart and related research, and the development of compassion and its contribution to the public good.
-Public events are held throughout the year.

-In June 2010 the Speakers Series guests included John Helliwell, UBC Professor Emeritus of Economics and Officer of the Order of Canada; Elizabeth Dunn, assistant professor in the UBC Department of Psychology; and Bill Harbaugh, economics professor at the University of Oregon, for a discussion on “Money, Generosity and Happiness.”
-The panelists presented their latest research from economics, social psychology and neuroscience.
-They discussed altruism, charitable giving, and factors that promote well-being and happiness in individuals and society.

-In March Jody Williams gave an intimate talk about the work of herself and her colleagues to ban landmines, recognized by the Nobel Peace Prize.
-Williams also spoke promoting human rights through the work of the Nobel Women’s Initiative.

-Earlier that month psychologist Paul Ekman made a presentation on “Darwin, the Dalai Lama and the Nature of Compassion.”

-Throughout 2007–2009, the Speakers Series hosted Marc Brackett, Arthur Zajonc, Daniel Goleman, Robert Putnam, Stephen G. Post, Reginald Ray, Daniel Siegel, and Richard Davidson.

-The DLC often co-sponsors events with other organizations, such as the Vancouver Board of Trade and Hollyhock Foundation.